 |Back to Back Issues Page|

-I have included an Easter Cookie Story recipe that can be be made the evening before Easter Sunday to remind children of the resurrection of our Lord and Savior.
-Also, below the recipe is a fun project you can begin now to use as an Easter decoration which resembles the cross of calvary.
+Happy Good Friday!!
+I have included a Easter Cookie Story recipe that can be be made the evening before Easter Sunday to remind children of the resurrection of our Lord and Savior.

 You will need: